rafal-r/airr-react/CONTRIBUTING.md

 Feel free to discuss and contact me.

 ## Project managment
-As I wrote I'm newbie and this is my first serious project on github that I hope will find some users and contributors.

 If you see me making mistakes anywhere in the project or find areas of improvements - please inform me.
+I am open for any kind of criticism.